2024 Château Ducru-Beaucaillou Madame de Beaucaillou

 - Peking duck with plum sauce is a daring combination that enhances the fruity and fresh profile.

-- Mushroom Wellington offers a vegetarian alternative that matches the texture and aromatic depth.
+- Mushroom Wellington offers a vegetarian alternative that complements the texture and aromatic depth.

 Specifications